mwalton/mwalton-me/content/index.md

 <img src="./thoreaus_hut.svg" height="350" />
 </p>

-Welcome traveler!
+test Welcome traveler!
 You've wandered into my humble [[thoughts/digital-forests|forest of ideas]]!

 I'm a researcher committed to imagining and re-imagining our relationship with technology.
 Integral to this work is a vision for "AI" where access, governance and use are made safe, equitable and sustainable.
 Many [[fellow_traveler|long roads]] lie ahead, but I doggedly believe better futures are possible.